-It is one of the calmest Tarantula species.
-It usually retreats to its nest at the time of intervention.
-Its natural habitat is the foothills of the Andes and it is resistant even to short-term frosts.
+It is one of the calmest tarantula species.
+At the moment of intervention, it usually retreats to its nest.
+Its natural habitat is the foothills of the Andes and it is resistant even to short frosts.
 They don’t like to hide.
-It can feed on different creatures such as grasshoppers, crickets, butterflies, insects, cockroaches, small frogs, small lizards and mammals (mouse cubs).
+It can feed on different creatures such as grasshoppers, crickets, butterflies, beetles, cockroaches, small frogs, small lizards and mammals (baby mice).

 Big Black Tarantula | Geographical Habitat: Bolivia | Size: 10-11cm

 The care of Pamphobeteus Antinous, one of the largest tarantulas in the world, is quite demanding.
 Being sensitive to heat and humidity changes, its size and aggression are the biggest factors for this.
 Males and females are visually different from each other until sexual maturity and are completely black.
 When males reach sexual maturity, a blue metallic shine appears, especially on their legs.